 There are many reasons why a young person may engage in this type of behaviour, for example:

 - Flirting or as part of a consensual sexual relationship

 - Exploring their sexual feelings or sexual identity

 - Peer-pressure or the misconception that ‘everyone does it’

 - Coercion, threats or blackmail.

-For more information on how to respond to incidents of YPSI, see the guidance from UK Council for Child Internet Safety or Kent Safeguarding Children multi-agency partnership.
+For more information on how to respond to incidents of YPSI, see the guidance from UK Council for Internet Safety (UKCIS) or Kent Safeguarding Children multi-agency partnership.